RaquelSalanchezz/TaskBasedSCPS-QG/README.md

     * `config_robots.json`: configuration file for RoboMAX scenario.
 *  `Agriculture_Data`: in this folder we can find the data files used to run the experiments.
     * `crops_X_csv`: data files of different problem sizes used to run the algorithms in the experiments.
 These are files external to the code.
     * `config_agriculture.json`: configuration file for irrigation scenario.
+*  `PRISM_Models`: examples of PRISM models for the different scenarios.
 * `evaluation_charts.ypinb`: code used to generate the evaluation charts included in the paper.